Emad-H/Physical-Verification-using-SKY130/README.md

 ![drc wide fic](Day3/3-9.png)

 Now, let's see the notch error.
-If we runa DRC report, it shows up as a spacing error, since notch errors are generally the same as spacing errors for most processes.
+If we run a DRC report, it shows up as a spacing error, since notch errors are generally the same as spacing errors for most processes.

 ![drc notch](Day3/3-10.png)